When there is no microwave or fridge that doesn’t have to be what stops you from eating healthy, satisfying meals!

 Even better, PackIt also sells a lunch bag and ice pack in one.
 Store the bag in your freezer overnight, and before you leave for work stick your meal prep containers inside.
 Then, keep it by your desk until you’re ready to dig in!
 Your lunch will stay chilled inside.

 MIER Adult Lunch Boxes – These bags are insulated, leakproof and spacious, MIER’s adult lunch boxes will keep your food cool (or warm!) for hours.

-Fit and Fresh Cool Coolers – Slim and easily packable, buy this set and use as many as you want to–or can fit in your lunch bag!–to keep your prep cold.
+Fit and Fresh Cool Coolers – Slim and easily packable, buy this set and use as many as you want—or can fit in your lunch bag—to keep your food cold.

-Rubbermaid Sandwich Kit – This little BPA-free unit is a great option to not only keep your main meal cold, but also any snacks you’re taking for the day as well!
+Rubbermaid Sandwich Kit – This little BPA-free unit is a great option to not only keep your main meal cold, but also any snacks you’re taking for the day!

 HotLogic – If you’re someone who loves eating a hot lunch but you don’t have a microwave at your office, you should probably invest in this mini personal portable oven, which allows you to heat up food on the go and it’s totally safe.
 How cool is that!

 How to Guarantee Your Food Is Safe to Eat When You Have No Microwave Or Fridge